 One of my earliest boxing-related memories happened when I was seven.
 On a warm Saturday night my parents took me to my favorite restaurant, the one that served awesome grilled hamburgers and had a Super Mario Bros. machine in the back.
 Whenever we visited, I would gobble my meal as fast as possible so I could nag my dad into giving up a few pesos to feed the video game machine.
 This night, however, no haggling was necessary; I don’t remember the exact amount my dad handed me, but I do remember getting bills instead of coins.
 Before I dashed to the arcade, my mom gently took my arm and told me, “Don’t spend it too quickly; we’re going to be here a while.”

 If I had paused to question why my dad wanted to donate a small fortune to Nintendo, all I needed to do was look up at the TV screens scattered around the restaurant.
 That night, El Gran Campeon Mexicano, Julio Cesar Chavez, put his undefeated record on the line against the formidable Meldrick Taylor in what promised to be a battle for the ages.
-Our home not yet acquainted with the wonders of cable TV, my dad took us out for dinner so he and my mom could see the contest.
+Thunder and lightning; Chavez and Taylor.
+The fight everyone in Mexico had to see.
+Since our home was not yet acquainted with the wonders of cable television, my dad took us out for dinner so he and my mom could watch it.

 While they watched the pre-fight shenanigans, I played.
 But despite my best intentions to heed my mom’s advice, my pockets were soon emptied of tokens thanks to Mario’s habits of touching evil turtles and jumping into voids.
 Thus, I sulked all the way back to our table, too ashamed to even think of asking my dad for more money.
 I reached the table while round three played on the screens; my mom turned to me and asked me to sit down and be quiet, because “people are watching.”